wp-plugins/html-editor-syntax-highlighter/readme.txt

 = 1.1 =
 Bug fix (thanks to collinprice):
 – when user has the visual editor disabled this plugin does not show up.

+= 1.2 =
+Bug fix:
+– plugin does not work in new post/page.

 == Screenshots ==
 1. Syntax highlighting in the Post/Page HTML editor.